Google Antigravity vs Kiro

 The Bottom Line

-Both Google Antigravity and Kiro are capable AI coding tools, but they serve different needs.
-Google Antigravity scores higher (91/100 vs 85/100) and excels in agentic workflows and ai-native development.
-The choice depends on your specific workflow, team size, and technical requirements.
+Google Antigravity and Kiro each serve different needs.
+Google Antigravity scores higher (92/100 vs 82/100) and tends to excel in Agentic Workflows and AI-Native Development.
+The right pick depends on your workflow, team size, and technical constraints.